Moonstroke/nprops/README.md

 4. Dropped support for XML I/O.

-	For the most part, it is the `.properties` format that is used to store properties; it is clear, legible and concise.
-The XML format is far seldom used, so support is not essential.
-Moreover, it is more verbose and less convenient.
+	It is mostly the `.properties` format that is used for persistence of the properties; it is clear, legible and concise.
+The XML format is far seldom used, so support was deemed not essential; moreover, it is more verbose and less convenient.

 5. No timestamp comment when writing to a file

-	The systematic injection of the current date and time as header of the file produced breaks reproducibility and is usually not required.
-Thus, this class does not generate it by default.
+	The systematic injection of the current date and time as header of the file produced breaks reproducibility and is rarely valuable; thus, the class will not generate it by default.
 If it is really necessary, it can be	passed as the `comments`	parameter to the 2-argument overload of the method `store`.

 6. No non-valued properties

 	Property definitions where the delimiter and value are both omitted are not accepted.
-This syntax is not clear, having a trailing delimiter conveys more clearly the idea that the property value is empty.
+This syntax is not clear, having a trailing delimiter conveys more clearly the idea that the property value is intended to be empty.

 7. No colon as delimiter